Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Hardware Experiments

 \subsubsection{\textbf{Scenario 2: Robustness Testing with Different Payloads}}

-In this scenario, we test the robustness of different controllers with payloads of {1 kg, 1.5 kg, and 2 kg} attached to the end-effector, shown in Fig. \ref{fig:HARDWARE Setup PHOTO}. {Each experiment with a specific payload has been repeated five times for the ANOVA analysis.
-All controller and observer parameters have been kept the same.
-Fig. \ref{fig:Tracking Error Box Plot} and Fig. \ref{fig:Adaptive Tracking Error Box Plot} show the ANOVA results of the tracking errors for the two approaches.
-As previously shown, our method exhibits a shorter transient time compared to the learning-based adaptive controller.
-For a more comprehensive comparison, the transient-phase data (first 5 seconds) were excluded, and the plots specifically present the steady-state tracking errors (from 5 seconds onward).}
+We evaluate controller robustness with payloads of 1 kg, 1.5 kg, and 2 kg attached to the end-effector.
+Each payload experiment is repeated five times for ANOVA analysis, with identical controller and observer parameters.
+Fig.~\ref{fig:Tracking Error Box Plot} and Fig.~\ref{fig:Adaptive Tracking Error Box Plot} present the tracking error ANOVA results for both methods.
+As shown earlier, our approach achieves a shorter transient time than the learning-based adaptive controller.
+For clarity, transient data (first 5 s) are excluded, and the plots show steady-state tracking errors (after 5 s).

-{As shown in Fig. \ref{fig:Tracking Error Box Plot}, the significance testing from the ANOVA demonstrates that our method maintains statistically consistent error distributions across varying payload conditions ($p>0.05$), indicating strong robustness.
-In contrast, the adaptive methods exhibit significant variations due to payload changes ($p<0.05$).}
+As shown in Fig.~\ref{fig:Tracking Error Box Plot}, the ANOVA results indicate that our method maintains statistically consistent errors across different payloads ($p>0.05$), demonstrating strong robustness, whereas the adaptive method shows significant variations with payload changes ($p<0.05$).